Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

-This Slovenia road trip itinerary begins and ends in Ljubljana.
-From the capital, you’ll head to the lovely town of Piran on the Adriatic Sea.
-Next, you’ll drive up the Soča Valley and into the heart of the Julian Alps.
+Our Slovenia road trip itinerary begins and ends in Ljubljana.
+From the capital, the drive leads to the lovely seaside town of Piran on the Adriatic Sea.
+Next, our route departs the coast and follows Soča Valley into the heart of the Julian Alps.

 If you have less than two weeks, you can compress this itinerary.
-At the end of this post, we’ve outlined a 10 day Slovenia itinerary as well as a 7 day Slovenia itinerary.
-For more ideas, check out our 5 Day Slovenia road trip.
+At the end of this post, we’ve outlined suggested itineraries for 7-10 days.
+Also, check out our 5-day Slovenia road trip itinerary.

-We recommend following this Slovenia road trip route in late Spring, Summer, or early Fall.
+We recommend following this route in summer, or early autumn.

 • 1 Night in Ljubljana